faysvas/challenges/front-end.md

 ##### 2.1.
 What kind of front end projects do you enjoy working on?
 Why?

-I enjoy working on projects that are well structured and well-tested because you can do a lot of changes quickly and easily and keep up with the ever changing eco-system of startups.
+I enjoy working on projects that are well structured and well-tested (I don't always practice what I preach, but I try my best...) because you can do a lot of changes quickly and easily and keep up with the ever changing eco-system of startups.
 I think it's important for projects to not fall victim to the [broken window theory](https://en.wikipedia.org/wiki/Broken_windows_theory).

 I lean most towards the engineering part of Front-End Development, so I like working on Web-Apps with a lot of JS under the hood vs Web-pages.
 That being said, I also like delivering a beautiful experience to users, but I am not good enough of a designer to create my own design mockups and I mostly copy paste pretty CSS from Codepen.